-Essential Healthcare Workers Need Protective Clothing
+Essential Healthcare Workers Need Personal Protective Equipment from COVID-19

 The definition of essential healthcare workers has taken on seemingly new meaning during the coronavirus outbreak.
 While first responders and iconic hospital personnel such as doctors and nurses are at heightened risk, there are a myriad of others who are necessary as well.
 According to state and federal guidelines, these other lesser-known essential occupations.

 - Retail Outlets Specializing in Medical Supplies & Equipment

 That appears to be a far more expansive list than many would have anticipated.
 The important question is, how do these selfless individuals remain safe from COVID-19?

 The Centers for Disease Control and Prevention (CDC) has long-standing guidelines in place that speak to healthcare worker safeguard.
 In the “Guidance for the Selection and Use of Personal Protective Equipment (PPE) in Healthcare,” the CDC sites the following types of protective clothing for these workers.

 - Face Shields

 The looming questions during a full-scale pandemic such as COVID-19 include the following.
 Do organizations have a stockpile to last months if necessary?
 Does a healthcare organization have a sustainable supply of essential protective clothing for frontlines and support healthcare professionals that include disposable, three-layer Soft Scrubs, gloves, and surgical masks, among others?